w3c/wot-cg/Tutorials/whatiswot/2-Payloads_and_Headers/2-video-information.md

 ## Title

-What is WoT - Payloads and Headers
+Payloads and Headers | What is WoT

 ## Description